blumixid/docs/monitor_log/monitoringandlogging.md

 {:codeblock: .codeblock}
 {:screen: .screen}

-#Monitoring and logging
+#Monitoring and logging with Cloud Foundry
 {: #monitoringandlogging}

-Last updated: 12 September 2016
-{: .last-updated}

 By monitoring your apps and reviewing logs, you can follow application execution and data flow to get a better understanding of your deployment.
 In addition, you can reduce the time and effort that is required to locate any issues and repair them.
 {:shortdesc}